Olduvai Gorge: Hunting and scavenging

 Bone fragments of birds, fish, amphibians, and large mammals were found at the FLK-Zinj site, many of which were scarred with marks.
 These likely were made by hominins breaking open the bones for marrow, using tools to strip the meat, or by carnivores having gnawed the bones.
 Since several kinds of marks are present together, some archaeologists including Lewis Binford think that hominins scavenged the meat or marrow left over from carnivore kills.
 Others like Henry Bunn believe the hominins hunted and killed these animals, and carnivores later chewed the bones.
 This issue is still debated today, but archaeologist Pat Shipman provided evidence that scavenging was probably the more common practice; she published that the majority of carnivore teeth marks came before the cut marks.
 Another finding by Shipman at FLK-Zinj is that many of the wildebeest bones found there are over-represented by adult and male bones; and this may indicate that hominins were systematically hunting these animals as well as scavenging them.
 The question of whether hunting or scavenging was more important at Olduvai Gorge is still a controversial one.

+Direct evidence of hominins scavenging remains from a big cat in the form of antelope bones that were gnawed on by a felid and then processed by hominins has been found at David's Site from Olduvai Bed 1.

 Hominid fossils found at Olduvai Gorge

+At least 85 specimens assigned to family Hominidae have been discovered to date.
+Among these are: